 Prior to joining Microsoft, he also conducted research and taught at Massachusetts Institute of Technology, ATR Interpreting Telecommunications Research Lab.
 (Kyoto, Japan), and HKUST.
 He has been granted over 70 US or international patents in acoustics/audio, speech/language technology, large-scale natural language and enterprise/internet data analysis, and in machine learning with recent focus on deep learning.
 He received numerous awards/honors bestowed by IEEE, International Speech Communication Association, Acoustical Society of America, Asia-Pacific Signal & Information Processing Association, Microsoft, and other organizations.

-In the general areas of audio/speech/language technology and science, machine learning, signal/information processing, and other areas of computer science, he has published over 300 refereed papers in leading journals and conferences, and authored or co-authored 5 books including the latest books on Deep Learning: Methods and Applications and on Automatic Speech Recognition: A Deep-Learning Approach (Springer).
+In the general areas of audio/speech/language technology and science, AI, machine learning, signal/information processing, and other areas of computer science, he has published over 300 refereed papers in leading journals and conferences, and authored or co-authored 5 books including the latest books of Deep Learning: Methods and Applications and on Automatic Speech Recognition: A Deep-Learning Approach (Springer).
 He is a Fellow of the Acoustical Society of America, a Fellow of the IEEE, and a Fellow of the International Speech Communication Association.
 He served on the Board of Governors of the IEEE Signal Processing Society (2008-2010), and as Editor-in-Chief for the IEEE Signal Processing Magazine (2009-2011), which earned the highest impact factor in 2010 and 2011 among all IEEE publications and for which he received the 2012 IEEE SPS Meritorious Service Award.
 Most recently, he served as General Chair of the IEEE ICASSP-2013, and as Editor-in-Chief for the IEEE Transactions on Audio, Speech and Language Processing (2012-2014).
 His technical work since 2009 (when he initiated deep learning research and technology development at Microsoft with Geoff Hinton) and the leadership in industry-scale deep learning with colleagues have created high impact in speech recognition and other areas of information processing.
-The work by him and the team he manages has been in use in major Microsoft speech and text/data-related products, and is recognized by IEEE SPS Best Paper Award, IEEE Outstanding Engineer Award, APSIPA Industrial Distinguished Leader Award, Microsoft Goldstar and Technology Transfer Awards.
+The work by him and the team he manages has been in use in major Microsoft speech and text/data-related products, and is recognized by IEEE SPS Technical Achievement Award, IEEE SPS Best Paper Awards, IEEE Outstanding Engineer Award, APSIPA Industrial Distinguished Leader Award, Microsoft Goldstar and Technology Transfer Awards.